vitorbasanez10/Dispositivos-L-gicos-Program-veis/README.md

 **Skills**
 * Knowing about yours skills is important, like movimentation and extra fuctions such as the buzzer.
-* Its movement depends directly on commands coming from the fpga and is executed by means of dc motors.
+* Its movement depends directly on commands coming from the FPGA and is executed by means of dc motors.